What Landlords Should Know About Virginia Security Deposit Laws

 When can landlords make a deduction to the security deposit?

-Virginia landlords can deduct all or a portion of the tenant’s security deposit for various reasons.
+Virginia landlords can deduct all or a portion of the tenant's security deposit for various legal reasons.

 Perhaps the most common reason is the nonpayment of rent.
-When a tenant signs a lease, they are required to continue paying all rent due under the lease, regardless of whether they live in the property or not.
+When a tenant signs a lease, they must continue paying all rent due under the lease, regardless of whether they live in the property or not.
 So, if a tenant terminates their lease early, you can deduct all or a portion of their deposit.

-As a landlord, you may also deduct a tenant’s security deposit to pay unpaid utility bills.
-When a tenant signs a lease, they become responsible for paying for some utilities.
+As a landlord, you may also deduct a tenant's security deposit to pay unpaid utility bills.
+When tenants sign a lease, they become responsible for paying for some utilities.
 If they move out without clearing them, you may deduct the appropriate amounts from their deposit.

 Are walk-through inspections necessary in the state of Virginia?